 The Ringling Brothers Circus had been abusing their animals for years, specifically the elephahts.
-They are taken as children and "trained" for hours on end.
+They are kidnapped soon after being born and "trained" for hours on end.
 The elephants babies legs are tied up and they are stretched and forced into painful positions that are required to learn for the circus.
 If they fail to do this correctly, or hesitate which is their natural instinct, they are beaten with stun guns, whips, and bats.
-They are foced to start preforming at the age of two.
+They are forced to start preforming at the age of two.

 The Ringling Brothers Circus website states that "Because animals are an integral part of what we present to our audiences, Ringling Bros. provides the highest standards of care to our animal preformers 365 days a year.
 Our staff consists of animal experts who devote their lives to living, working with, and caring for animals."
 However, in a video that was released of the elephants abuse, the head trainer says "Don't just touch them, hurt them!
 Make 'em scream!" when teaching the other trainers how to properly hit the elephants with a bat.
 Their physical abuse doesn't remotely meet standards let alone the "highest standards of care".